Missouri bar denies military members. ‘Don’t even look old enough to know about 9/11’

 “I’ve never been more heated about a non-racial interaction with someone and the straight disrespect he had for fellow service members ESPECIALLY when some of us (if not all) joined the military because of 9/11 and how it shaped our upbringing,” Cook posted on Facebook.

-A few minutes later, an officer arrives and can be heard off camera.
+A few minutes later, an officer arrived and can be heard off camera.

 “Can you tell me if you can peel off the front of a military ID?”
 Weitkamp asked.